-If your daughter sustains an orthopedic injury, she may be directed to follow up with an orthopedic physician.
 Once an athlete has been seen by a physician for any injury, she must follow-up with an appropriate medical professional until cleared to return to sports participation.
 Clearances must be in writing and if she is playing or planning to play a Winter or Spring sport, clearance must also be made on the "Physician Re-certification" form.
-Clearances should be given to the Athletic Trainer directly or to the Main School Office with instruction to be passed on to the Athletic Trainer; do not give coaches medical clearances.
 Once an athlete is cleared to return to participation by a physician, she may be required to complete additional testing by the athletic trainer prior to full release to athletic participation.

 As part of the relationship Oakland Catholic shares with UPMC Sports Medicine, student-athletes that need to be seen by a physician can have their appointments expedited by the athletic trainer.
-When an appointment is deemed necessary the athletic trainer can act as the liaison to set up the appointment.
 The athletic trainer's relationship with the Sports Medicine physicians allows open lines of communication to better serve the student-athletes.
 Once the athlete is seen by one of the physicians, the physician can easily share the plan of care with the athletic trainer to ensure swift and proper care.

 Please make a copy for your records prior to handing in any paperwork.
 Please DO NOT give coaches the physical forms.